qiskit-community/qiskit-alt/README.md

   of the 773ms above, about 2.5ms are spent translating the result of the JW transform through two different representations and then copying buffers to a Python object.

+* The benchmark above used the "631g" basis.
+If we instead use the "dzvp2" basis, then the qiskit_alt computation of the Pauli Hamiltonian finishes in 18s.
+The qiskit-nature computation finishes in 5730s.

 ### Installation/configuration notes

 * Python side: This package is developed using an environment created via `python -m venv ./env`.
 It may be compatible with